University Governance and Organization

 - Laurene Powell Jobs, Founder/Chair, Emerson Collective, Palo Alto, CA

-- Jeffrey S. Raikes, CEO, The Bill and Melinda Gates Foundation, Seattle, WA
+- Jeffrey S. Raikes, Seattle, WA

 - Mindy B. Rogers, Atherton, CA

 - Victoria B. Rogers, President, Rose Hills Foundation, Los Angeles, CA